 Actually, Retrofit helps you out if you pass a base url without trailing slash.
 It will throw an exception and tell you that your base url needs to end on a slash.

-You’ve already seen in the bad practise from above, that you can pass absolute urls to your endpoint urls.
+You’ve already seen in the bad practice from above, that you can pass absolute urls to your endpoint urls.
 Nonetheless, this technique might be necessery in your app to call the appropriate endpoints.
 Over time, your backend will release a new API version.
 Dependending on the types of versioning, let’s assume your backend developer chose to version the API within the url.
 You need to bump your base url from

 v3.
 At this point, you’ll have to take care of all the breaking changes introduced by API v3.
 To rely on selected v2 endpoints, you can use an absolute url to directly specify an API version.